Updated on October 20, 2022

 The demand for engineers like software developers is rising.
 According to the Bureau of Labor Statistics, the need for software developers will increase nearly 25% before the year 2026, which is far above the average employment growth projection rate.
 So, what should you know about the software development industry?
 This guide covers career resources for software developers:

 Software development encompasses a wide range of technologies, roles and products.
 Here we’ll elaborate on the details of the position of software developer.

 The primary role of a software developer is to simplify and improve the lives of those who use their software applications.
-Here’s just a areas where innovative software applications are changing the ways we use technology everyday:
+Here are some areas where innovative software applications are changing the ways we use technology everyday:

 Software developers are the brains behind all of your favorite software.
 The primary role of a software developer is to simplify and improve the lives of those who use their software applications.
 They plan, design, and test different software implementations with that goal in mind.